trinodb/trino/presto-docs/src/main/sphinx/security/file-system-access-control.rst

     Principal rules are deprecated and will be removed in a future release.
-    These rules have been replaced with :doc:`/security/user-mapping`, which specifies how a complex authentication user name is mapped to a simple user name for Presto, and impersonation rules defined above.
+    These rules have been replaced with :doc:`/security/user-mapping`, which specifies how a complex authentication user name is mapped to a simple user name for Trino, and impersonation rules defined above.

 These rules serve to enforce a specific matching between a principal and a specified user name.
 The principal is granted authorization as a user, based